jyrkioraskari/IFCtoLBD/docs/using-triples.md

 Explicit IFC space boundaries are exported by default as distinct `bot:Interface` resources.
 They retain their IFC identity, classifications, connection-geometry reference when present, and source provenance.
-Interfaces inferred from bounding-box proximity are opt-in and are additionally typed as `ifctolbd:CandidateInterface`; they record the AABB method and tolerance and should not be treated as verified surface contact.
+Interfaces inferred from bounding-box proximity are opt-in.
+They record the AABB method, tolerance, and geometry-inference origin and should not be treated as verified surface contact.

 ```sparql
 PREFIX bot: <https://w3id.org/bot#>